warthan07/Nemaktis/doc/source/intro/microscopy_model.rst

-In Nemaktis, DTMM is closely integrated in the high-level python package allowing to run imaging simulations, but we emphasize that DTMM also has a dedicated python package with advanced features such as iterative algorithms for the calculation of reflected fields (a feature which is currently missing in the BPM backend):
+In Nemaktis, DTMM is closely integrated in the high-level python package allowing to run imaging simulations, but we emphasize that DTMM also has a dedicated python package with advanced features such as iterative algorithms for the calculation of reflected fields (a feature which is currently missing in the BPM backend).
+If you absolutely need these advanced features, please directly use the python package ``dtmm`` (which is automatically installed with Nematkis!):

 `[DTMM: a Diffractive Transfer Matrix Method] <https://github.com/IJSComplexMatter/dtmm>`_